PokemonGoF/PokemonGo-Bot/README.md

       -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) -d, --debug                                   Debug Mode
-      -t, --test                                    Only parse the specified location
+      -t, --test                                    Only parse the specified location -tl, --transfer_list                          Transfer These Pokemons regardless their CP

 ### Command Line Example